johnno1962/Smuggler/README.md

 if the current approach using plugins and lldb commands is no longer available.

 To use this Project, clone the Repo, select "Smuggler" Scheme and run.
 This starts a menu bar agent for the process.
-While this app is running you can use the command line tool ~/bin/smuggler to force loading of a built bundle or framework into the app after the fact.
+While this app is running you can use the command line tool ~/bin/smuggle to force loading of a built bundle or framework into the app after the fact.
 Error reporting on loading errors is not great unfortunately due how the code has to work.
-If you're sure the bundle has been compiled for the right architecture and Swift version it should work.
+There is a log file created in /tmp/smuggler.log and in the event of a dll load error it will be saved to /tmp/smuggler_error.log.

 Included in the app is an example bundle [SwiftTrace](https://github.com/johnno1962/SwiftTrace) (actually it's an iOS framework - they are both dynamic libraries at the end of the day.)
 If you are